PeterConstable/OT_Drafts/COLR_V1/COLRv1_OpenIssues.md

 However, if there is an IVS subtable present, there is no way to distinguish between a value that is static (non-variable) versus a value that has delta-set indices (0, 0).

-(This issue doesn't arise in any existing use of IVS tables because the formats for the items that *could* be varied does not have mandatory delta-set indices.
-For example, in a Ligature Caret List within GDEF, the caret values are not variable unless a format 3 CaretValue table is used, and the referenced Device or VariationIndex table has a deltaFormat member set to 0x8000.)
+This issue doesn't arise in any existing use of IVS tables because the formats for the items that *could* be varied do not have mandatory delta-set indices.
+For example, in a Ligature Caret List within GDEF, the caret values are not variable unless a format 3 CaretValue table is used, and the referenced Device or VariationIndex table has a deltaFormat member set to 0x8000.

 Possible solutions: